mixxxdj/manual/source/hardware/controllers/reloop_mixage.rst

    Reloop Mixage button overview

 All mapped controls use MIDI channel #1 (can be changed on the back of the device).
-Most functions on this controller are self-explanatory and mapped in that way (you might want to check the official manual).
-The others are explained here:
+Most functions on this controller are quite self-explanatory and mapped in that way (you might want to check the official manual too)

 ======  =========================================  ==========================================================================================================================================================================  ==============================================================================================================================================================================
 Button  Label                                      Function                                                                                                                                                                    SHIFT function
 ======  =========================================  ==========================================================================================================================================================================  ==============================================================================================================================================================================
-1       :hwlabel:`-`                               Allows the temporary deceleration (counter-clockwise) of a track.
-Adjust track key down
+1       :hwlabel:`-`                               Allows the temporary deceleration (counter-clockwise) of a track                                                                                                            Adjust track key down
-2       :hwlabel:`+`                               Allows the temporary acceleration (clockwise) of a track.
-Adjust track key up
+2       :hwlabel:`+`                               Allows the temporary acceleration (clockwise) of a track                                                                                                                    Adjust track key up
-3       :hwlabel:`SHIFT`                           By pressing this button all the device's control elemetns recieve a different function. the assignment can be viewed in the SHIFT function column.                          -
+3       :hwlabel:`SHIFT`                           By pressing this button all the device's control elemetns recieve a different function.
+The assignment can be viewed in the SHIFT function column                           -
-4       :hwlabel:`LOOP` / :hwlabel:`IN`            Set beatloop start at current play position and activate beatloop or turn if off if currently active.
-Set loop in point
+4       :hwlabel:`LOOP` / :hwlabel:`IN`            Set beatloop start at current play position and activate beatloop or turn it off if currently active                                                                        Set loop in point
-5       :hwlabel:`-LENGTH+` / :hwlabel:`BEATMOVE`  Turn to halve/double loop length; Turn whilst pushing down to adjust beatjump size; Press shortly to clear any loop points.
-Beatjump in or opposed to playback direction.
+5       :hwlabel:`-LENGTH+` / :hwlabel:`BEATMOVE`  Turn to halve/double loop length; Turn while pushing down to adjust beatjump size; Press shortly to clear any loop points                                                   Beatjump in or opposed to playback direction.
 If a loop is active, beatjump the loop in or opposed to playback direction; Press shortly to enter/exit beatloop adjustment mode
-6       :hwlabel:`GAIN`                            Preamplication of a tack/deck.
-Same as non shift function
+6       :hwlabel:`GAIN`                            Preamplication of a track/deck                                                                                                                                              Same as non shift function
-7       Pitchfader                                 Adjust the pitchfade or playback speed of the current deck.
-The LED is illuminated in the neutral position.
-Same as non shift function
+7       Pitchfader                                 Adjust the pitch or playback speed of the current deck.
+The LED lights up in the neutral position                                                                           Same as non shift function
-8       :hwlabel:`RELOOP` / :hwlabel:`OUT`         Toggle relooping on / off.
-Button is lit when a loop is active, blinks slowly if there's an inactive loop set and thus reloop is available.
-Set loop out point
+8       :hwlabel:`RELOOP` / :hwlabel:`OUT`         Toggle relooping on/off.
+Button is lit when a loop is active, blinks slowly if there's an inactive loop set and thus reloop is available                                    Set loop out point
 9       :hwlabel:`FX SEL` / :hwlabel:`MASTER`      Select effect in effect rack N for adjustment.
-Button is lit if an effect slot is selected.
-Toggle if deck N is sync master
+Button is lit if an effect slot is selected                                                                                  Toggle if deck N is sync master
 10      :hwlabel:`-DRY/WET+` / :hwlabel:`PAN`      Turn to control dry/wet for effect rack N; Turn whilst pushing down to select effect preset for effect rack N; Press shortly to toggle effect(s) in the effect rack on/off  Select quick effect preset for deck N. Click to toggle quick effect on/off
 11      :hwlabel:`AMOUNT` / :hwlabel:`FILTER`      Control effect meta knob when an effect slot is selected; Controls the effect rack meta knob when no effect slot is selected                                                Control quick effect super knob
-12      :hwlabel:`FX ON` / :hwlabel:`KEYLOCK`      Toggle effect rack on / off for deck N.                                                                                                                                     Toggle keylock (keep pitch on speed change) on/off
+12      :hwlabel:`FX ON` / :hwlabel:`KEYLOCK`      Toggle effect rack on/off for deck N                                                                                                                                        Toggle keylock (keep pitch on speed change) on/off
-13      :hwlabel:`🔍`                              Toggle to use jog wheel to scroll through deck.
-Same as non shift function
+13      :hwlabel:`🔍`                              Toggle to use jog wheel to scroll through deck                                                                                                                              Same as non shift function
-14      :hwlabel:`💿`                              Toggle to use jog wheel to scratch deck.
-Same as non shift function
+14      :hwlabel:`💿`                              Toggle to use jog wheel to scratch deck                                                                                                                                     Same as non shift function
-15      Jog wheel                                  Controls various functions depending on the jog wheel mode.
-Same as non shift function
+15      Jog wheel                                  Controls various functions depending on the jog wheel mode                                                                                                                  Same as non shift function
-16      :hwlabel:`⯈⯇` / :hwlabel:`CUE 1`           Beat-sync deck as follower (hold to sync lock).
-If hot cue 1 is set, go to hot cue 1, else set hot cue 1
+16      :hwlabel:`⯈⯇` / :hwlabel:`CUE 1`           Beat-sync deck as follower (hold to sync lock)                                                                                                                              If hot cue 1 is set, go to hot cue 1, else set hot cue 1 at current position
 17      :hwlabel:`CUP` / :hwlabel:`CUE 2`          If at cue point, play when released.
-If not at cue point, sets a cue point.
-If hot cue 2 is set, go to hot cue 2, else set hot cue 2
+If not at cue point, sets a cue point                                                                                                  If hot cue 2 is set, go to hot cue 2, else set hot cue 2 at current position
 18      :hwlabel:`CUE` / :hwlabel:`CUE 3`          If at cue point, plays until released.
 If not at cue point: If playing, goes to cue point and stops.
-If not playing, sets a cue point                                       If hot cue 3 is set, go to hot cue 3, else set hot cue 3
+If not playing, sets a cue point                                       If hot cue 3 is set, go to hot cue 3, else set hot cue 3 at current position
 19      :hwlabel:`⏯` / :hwlabel:`CUE 4`            Play/pause deck.
-Hold the disc button :hwlabel:`💿` to soft start/brake the deck.
-If hot cue 4 is set, go to hot cue 4, else set hot cue 4
+Hold the disc button :hwlabel:`💿` to soft start/brake the deck                                                                                             If hot cue 4 is set, go to hot cue 4, else set hot cue 4 at current position
 20      :hwlabel:`TRAX`                            Turn to browse library.
 Press to play/pause track preview.
-Double-press to maximize/minimize library.
-Turn to browse side pane.
+Double-press to maximize/minimize library                                                                        Turn to browse side pane
-21      :hwlabel:`LOAD` / :hwlabel:`⯇`             Load selected track from library into deck 1; LED will be lit if deck is currently playing.
-Navigate left (close folder)
+21      :hwlabel:`LOAD` / :hwlabel:`⯇`             Load selected track from library into deck 1; LED lights up if deck is currently playing                                                                                    Navigate left (close folder)
-21      :hwlabel:`LOAD` / :hwlabel:`⯈`             Load selected track from library into deck 2; LED will be lit if deck is currently playing.
-Navigate right (open folder)
+21      :hwlabel:`LOAD` / :hwlabel:`⯈`             Load selected track from library into deck 2; LED lights up if deck is currently playing                                                                                    Navigate right (open folder)
-22      :hwlabel:`HIGH`                            Regulates the high EQ.
-Same as non shift function
+22      :hwlabel:`HIGH`                            Controls the high EQ                                                                                                                                                        Same as non shift function
-23      :hwlabel:`MID`                             Regulates the mid EQ.
-Same as non shift function
+23      :hwlabel:`MID`                             Controls the mid EQ                                                                                                                                                         Same as non shift function
-24      :hwlabel:`LOW`                             Regulates the low EQ.
-Same as non shift function
+24      :hwlabel:`LOW`                             Controls the low EQ                                                                                                                                                         Same as non shift function
-25      :hwlabel:`🎧` / :hwlabel:`PREV ⯈`          Route deck 1 audio to headphone output.
-Play preview deck
+25      :hwlabel:`🎧` / :hwlabel:`PREV ⯈`          Route deck 1 audio to headphone output                                                                                                                                      Play preview deck
-25      :hwlabel:`🎧` / :hwlabel:`PREV ⏹`          Route deck 2 audio to headphone output.
-Stop preview deck
+25      :hwlabel:`🎧` / :hwlabel:`PREV ⏹`          Route deck 2 audio to headphone output                                                                                                                                      Stop preview deck
-26      Linefader                                  Regulates the respective channel's volume.
-Same as non shift function
+26      Linefader                                  Controls the respective channel's volume                                                                                                                                    Same as non shift function
-33      cross-fader                                Crossfader between channel 1 and channel 2                                                                                                                                  Same as non shift function
+33      Crossfader                                 Crossfader between channel 1 and channel 2                                                                                                                                  Same as non shift function
 ======  =========================================  ==========================================================================================================================================================================  ==============================================================================================================================================================================

 The effect buttons and knobs on the left side apply to effect rack 1, the ones on the right to effect rack 2.
+The numbers from the overview correspond to the product manual and mapping XML file Txx numbers.

 Jog wheel
 ---------

-- With the loupe button :hwlabel:`🔍` active: Scroll through the track. while touching the top of the wheel scrolling is trice as fast
+- With the loupe button :hwlabel:`🔍` active: Scroll through the track.
+While touching the top of the wheel scrolling is three times as fast
 - With the disc button :hwlabel:`💿` active: Touch the side of the jog wheel to nudge the deck.
-Touch the top of the jog wheel to scratch (either deck playing or not).
+Touch the top of the jog wheel to scratch (either deck playing or not)
 - With the Beatloop adjust mode active: Adjusts the selected loop point

 Beatloop adjust mode